How to Wash Canvas Shoes

 1. Ensure the area where the shoe was cleaned is arid before storing or putting away the boots.

-2. Remove any excess water by rubbing the shoe between your hands until it feels slightly damp.
+2. Remove excess water by rubbing the shoe between your hands until it feels slightly damp.

 3. Clean the shoe’s interior with a mild soap solution — just enough to cover the surface — then buff off any soap residue with a soft cloth or paper towel.